What Service Do You Require?

 You can apply for a Consular Report of Birth Abroad (CRBA) for your child before he/she reaches the age of 18.
 Children over 18 years of age may follow the same procedure as someone applying for a CRBA but will only be issued a U.S. passport if found qualified for U.S. citizenship at birth.

-If you would like to apply for a Consular Report of Birth Abroad at either the U.S. Embassy in Hanoi or the U.S. Consulate in Ho Chi Minh City, please complete the following steps.
+If you would like to apply for a Consular Report of Birth Abroad at either the U.S. Embassy in Hanoi or the U.S. Consulate General in Ho Chi Minh City, please complete the following steps.

 Renounce U.S. Citizenship

 Renunciation applications can only be made by setting up an interview with a U.S. consular officer.
 Renunciation applicants are required to attend two mandatory interviews with a consular officer.
 The initial interview is followed by a period of reflection before the second interview will be scheduled.
 At the second mandatory interview, the consular officer will witness citizens’ signatures to the pertinent forms and administer the Oath of Renunciation of U.S. nationality.
 It is during the second interview that a non-refundable fee must be paid.
 This fee was instituted by the Department of State on July 13, 2010.